 When applying for a job, make sure your resume is specific to the employer’s job description.
 Otherwise, the resume will likely not be seen by an employer.

 “JobScan” is a tool where you copy your resume in one window and then the job description from the related job in the other window.
-JobScan looks for areas of the job description that are missing in your resume.
+JobScan looks for areas of the job description that are missing from your resume. ** Before uploading your resume, remove any personal identification (name, address, etc.) **

 QualityInfo.Org is Oregon’s labor market information warehouse.
 This is helpful when you: